KTH/kth-style-packages/README.md

 # KTH STYLE

+## [UNMAINTAINED: This package is no longer maintained, i.e. per 2019-09-10.
+We plan to remove it from GitHub and NPM registry, soon...]

 To work with this repos you need Node.js 6+ and lerna https://lernajs.io/

 1. Install lerna: `npm i -g lerna`